replicate/replicate-javascript/README.md

 // ['https://replicate.delivery/pbxt/RoaxeXqhL0xaYyLm6w3bpGwF5RaNBjADukfFnMbhOyeoWBdhA/out-0.png']
 ```

-To run a model that takes a file input, pass a URL to a publicly accessible file.
-Or, for smaller files (<10MB), you can pass the data directly.
+To run a model that takes a file input you can pass the data directly or pass a URL to a publicly accessible file.

 ```js
 const fs = require("node:fs/promises");